arrigonialberto86/funtime/dp_explore.md

 - 'Unchoose': remove the recently added number and go back to step 1 to explore another sub-branch.
 The termination condition that will stop the recursion and add the current branch to the 'results' list is given (as previously stated) by the comparison between the length of the branch and the length of the original list to permute ([1,2,3])

-With this code we are recursively exploring a graph just by selecting an item (choose), calling a function that will carry on the recursion (explore) and going back to where we came from (unchoose) to explore another sub-branch of the graph until we are done.
+With this code we are recursively exploring a graph just by selecting an item (*choose*), calling a function that will carry on the recursion (*explore*) and going back to where we came from (*unchoose*) to explore another sub-branch of the graph until we are done.
+In this process we are keeping track of the paths we have chosen, saving only those ending with a 'terminal leaf' of the graph.

-This is the Python soution that passes the testcases in 25 ms (a bit slow, I will tell you later about performance):
+This is a Python solution that passes the test cases in 25 ms (a bit slow, I will tell you later about performance):
 ```python
 class Solution:
     def permute(self, nums):